politikl/search/README.md

 ## Features

 ### Vim-Style Navigation
 If you know vim, you already know how to use Navim.
-Press `i` to enter insert mode, navigate with `hjkl`, and `Esc` to return to normal mode.
-The learning curve is zero for anyone familiar with modal editing.
+Navigate with `hjkl` or arrow keys - no mode switching required.
+The learning curve is zero for anyone familiar with keyboard-driven interfaces.

 ### In-Terminal Web Rendering
 Don't just see search results - actually read the web pages.
 Navim converts HTML to clean, readable text rendered directly in your terminal.
 Articles, documentation, Stack Overflow answers - all readable without opening a browser.